wollmannbruno/blog/content/posts/2023/network-object-thy-name-is-contentious/index.md

 title: Network Object, Thy Name is Contentious
 description: The world of Information Technology is not spared from the agony of the naming process.
   Discussions involving naming and numbering conventions can turn into...
-lead: Go Ahead, create a naming convention.
+summary: Go Ahead, create a naming convention.
 I dare you.
-summary:  The world of Information Technology is not spared from the agony of the naming process.
+# summary:  The world of Information Technology is not spared from the agony of the naming process.
-  Discussions involving naming and numbering conventions can turn into...
+#   Discussions involving naming and numbering conventions can turn into...
 date: 2023-06-18T21:12:00-06:00
-thumbnail: images/network-object-thy-name-is-contentious.jpg
-images:
-  - images/network-object-thy-name-is-contentious.jpg
 categories:
   - Opinion
 tags: